jerrybeanman/defendaman/readme.md

 	`[TODO:: Insert lobby system screenshot here]`

 ###Themes:
-There are two unique map themes players can choose to play in, **Grassland** and **Tron**.
-They are asset packages locally loaded on the client's workstation, meaning that all the players will share the same map elements playing under different themes.
+There are two unique themes players can choose to play in, **Grassland** and **Tron**.
+They are asset packages loaded locally on the client's workstation, meaning that all the players are able to share the same map elements while playing under different themes.

 ![Grassland](/images/grass_theme.PNG) ![Grassland](/images/tron_theme.PNG)